EyeSeeTea/d2-sync-report/README.md

     --logs-folder-path="/path/to/dhis2/config/logs"
 ```

-Process logs stored in a Docker container (use format `CONTAINER_NAME:LOGS_FOLDER_PATH`) and display the report on the screen:
+Process logs stored in a Docker container (`CONTAINER_NAME:LOGS_FOLDER_PATH`) and display the report:

 ```shell
 $ d2-sync-report \
     --logs-folder-path="dhis2web-test-two-test:/opt/dhis2/config/local/logs"
 ```

-Process local logs and send the report to every user in the "System admin" user group for the specified DHIS2 instance:
+Process local logs and send the report to every user in the "System admin" user group in some DHIS2 instance:

 ```shell
 $ d2-sync-report \